2018 SCHOLARSHIP RECIPIENTS

 RUTH MEJIA MARTINEZ

-“My earliest memories as a child are of me seating in the living room in front of the TV watching cartoons.
+“My earliest memories as a child are of me sitting in the living room in front of the TV watching cartoons.
 In those memories I can still picture my dad walking in from work, looking very tired, and with his clothes covered in dirt.
 Today he still comes home very late, but his hair shows streaks of silver and wrinkles are appearing in his face.
 Ever since he was 16 years old he began working in the fields to provide for his brothers and sisters since his own father died when he was only 12.
 Now he supports his six daughters.
 As the youngest, I have seen him work hard always making sure we had food on the table and a roof over our heads.
 In school, I have always tried my best to make my parents proud.”
 Ruth has earned a 3.83 while taking Honors and AP classes.
 Ruth will attend California State University, Chico and major in Accounting.

 Veronica Mendez Garcia